Davey Pattison

 Davey Pattison (born November 18, 1945, in Scotland) is a Scottish-American singer based in the San Francisco Bay Area.
 Pattison started his career in 1969, and it took off after arrival in the United States in 1979, on invitation from Bill Graham, to front the rock band Gamma, formed by Ronnie Montrose.

 "I'd given up all hope of finding a quality singer for Gamma until I heard Davey Pattison", according to Montrose.
 In 1986, Pattison began singing for the first time with guitarist Robin Trower.

 After several albums with Trower, Pattison rejoined Montrose in 1992.
 Since then, Pattison has performed as a solo artist and has also reunited with Trower for the Robin Trower Band's 2005 album, Another Days Blues.

 In 2004, Pattison joined with legendary guitar player Michael Schenker to form the Schenker-Pattison Summit, along with Aynsley Dunbar, one of rock's most well known drummers and bassist Gunter Nezhoda to record The Endless Jam.
 They followed up with The Endless Jam Continues in 2005 with Tim Bogert on bass.
+Both albums contain only cover versions.

 Pattison toured during the summer of 2008 and fall of 2010 in Europe with the Robin Trower Band, and toured the United States with Trower in 2011.

 In 2013, Pattison re-formed Gamma with drummer Dan Buch (Butch), Van Spragins on bass, Tommy Merry on guitar and Brad Barth on keyboards.
 Pattison is performing hits from Gamma, Robin Tower and Schenker-Pattison Summit.